DylanDoge/SK-MK2/README.md

 > A Spotify Web API embedded project to display Spotify playback information and control it with switches and a knob.
 Written for a ESP32-S3 using Arduino Framework on PlatformIO.

 This project was a solution for an inexpensive way to modify and view a user's Spotify playback state and being a standalone device.
 Offloading from the listening device was crucial for having an independent device that can fully function on only an internet connection via Wi-Fi and power.
-This was to make the device as portable as possible, and to be used off the desk and as a controller for Spotify, i.e. the living room.
-Having it tethered to a computer, could have benefits as to use its superior computational power to fetch data faster and handle higher data conversions such as font glyphs.
-However, the project’s goal is to stay as an IOT and an embedded device and using a computer may reduce the challenges of memory constraints.
+This was to make the device as portable as possible, and to be used off the computer desk and as a controller for Spotify, i.e. the living room.
+However, having it tethered to a computer, could have benefits as to use its superior computational power to fetch and process data faster and handle higher data conversions such as font glyphs.
+But the project’s goal was to stay as an IOT and an embedded device and using a computer may reduce the challenges of memory constraints.

 ## Features